wuertele/Drupal-Deployer/README.txt

 =======================
 Richard Peacock (richard@richardpeacock.com)

-This module lets you drag-and-drop the fields of any CCK content type or Webform into the positions you would like for editing.
+This module lets you drag-and-drop the fields of any CCK content type, Webform, or almost any other form in Drupal into the positions you would like for editing.
 This makes it super simple to have forms with inline fields, which you can change at any point.
 Tab indexing is also respected, so no matter how you arrange the fields, the users can still tab through them easily.